r2dev2/ChessData/README.md

 # ChessData

 This is an in progress dataset which contains millions of positions with stockfish evaluations.
 Please help contribute evaluations of the positions to the repo.
 So far, we have 12958035 evaluations.

+## IMPORTANT !!!

+> ❗❗❗  Updates to the dataset will be on the [version hosted on kaggle](https://www.kaggle.com/ronakbadhe/chess-evaluations).

 ## Contributing